 Why Chexsystems Banks are so Picky

 Chexsystems banks have to protect the institution from possible loss.
 If a person has a history of writing a bad check, the bank has no guarantee that he or she will not write one again.
-If the individual has failed to pay fees to another bank, banks will look at this as high risk potential.
+If the individual has failed to pay fees to another bank, chexsystems banks will look at this as high risk potential.
 Therefore, they will usually ask the applicant to pay any unpaid balances that show up in the chexsystems database.
 The original lending institution may be able to clear the negative items and remove the person from the system.
-Call Litigo For help.

 Length of Negative Chexsystems Banks Record